howtographql/howtographql/content/frontend/angular-apollo/6-more-mutations-and-updating-the-store.md

 </Instruction>

 Notice that in the first part of the method, you're checking whether the current user already voted for that link.
-If that's the case, you return early from the method and do not actually execute the mutation.
+If that's the case, you return early from the method and do not execute the mutation.

 You can now go ahead and test the implementation!
 Click the upvote button on a link.
-You're not getting any UI feedback yet, but after refreshing the page you'll see the added votes.
+You're not getting any UI feedback yet, but after refreshing the page, you'll see the added votes.

 There is still a flaw in the app.
 Since the `votes` on a `Link` don't get updated right away, a `User` currently can submit an indefinite number of votes until the page is refreshed.
-Only then will the protection mechanism be applied and instead of an upvote, the click on the voting button will simply result in the  following logging statement in the console: _User (cj42qfzwnugfo01955uasit8l) already voted for this link._
+Only then will the protection mechanism be applied and instead of a upvote, the click on the voting button will simply result in the following logging statement in the console: _User (cj42qfzwnugfo01955uasit8l) already voted for this link._

 But at least you know that the mutation is working.
 In the next section, you'll fix the issue and make sure that the cache gets updated directly after each mutation!

 ### Updating the Cache

 One cool thing about Apollo is that you can manually control the contents of the cache.
-This is really handy, especially after a mutation was performed, since this allows you to determine precisely how you want the cache to be updated.
+This is handy, especially after a mutation was performed since this allows you to determine precisely how you want the cache to be updated.
 Here, you'll use it to make sure the UI displays the correct number of votes right after the `createVote` mutation is performed.

 You can implement this functionality by using Apollo's [imperative store API](https://dev-blog.apollodata.com/apollo-clients-new-imperative-store-api-6cb69318a1e3).